kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 First, we parse the address string into an Alloy `Address` type.
 This ensures that the address is valid and causes the function to return an error if it is not.

-#### 2. Create a RPC service
+#### 2. Create an RPC service

 ```Rust
 let rpc_service = RpcService::EthSepolia(EthSepoliaService::Alchemy);
 ```

-Next, we create a `RpcService` that instructs the EVM RPC canister to use Alchemy as the RPC provider.
+Next, we create an `RpcService` that instructs the EVM RPC canister to use Alchemy as the RPC provider.
 See the [list of RPC providers](https://internetcomputer.org/docs/current/developer-docs/multi-chain/ethereum/evm-rpc/overview) the EVM RPC canister supports.

 #### 3. Create a config object